Harvard Crimson baseball: Notable former players

-Major League Baseball Draft
+Major League Baseball draft

-As of January 2024, 61 players have been drafted to MLB from the Harvard Baseball program.
+As of January 2026, 65 players have been drafted to MLB from the Harvard Baseball program.

 Rivalry with Yale

 History

-Harvard's baseball program has a long history in the school's well-known rivalry with Yale University.
+Harvard's baseball program has a long history in the school's rivalry with Yale University.
 Overall, Harvard has a 194–178–1 record against Yale, whom they have played more than any other team.

 The two schools' first athletic competition was a crew race in 1852– the United States' first intercollegiate athletic competition.
 Harvard first played Yale's baseball program on July 25, 1868.
 The Crimson won, 25–17, and went on to win the teams' first eight meetings.
 Yale won five of the next seven, including a 5–0 win in 1877 in which pitcher Charles Carter threw what later became known as a perfect game.

 The two teams have played in nearly every season since, with a few exceptions.
 In 1891, Yale refused on account of Harvard's refusal to play Princeton in 1890 and 1891.
 The rivalry also was not played in 1917, 1944, or 1945, when Harvard did not sponsor a team due to the World Wars.

 In the late 19th and early 20th centuries, baseball games between Harvard and Yale attracted much attention.
 At the end of each season, the teams played two games, one each in Cambridge and New Haven; if the teams split these games, a third was scheduled to decide that year's champion.
 In 1913, for example, when Yale won 2–0 in New Haven and Harvard won 4–3 in Cambridge, a third game was scheduled at Ebbets Field, the home field of Major League Baseball's Brooklyn Dodgers; Harvard won, 6–5.
 The games regularly drew crowds of over 10,000.
 The 1913 championship game at Ebbets saw an attendance mark of 15,000; a June 23, 1908, game (which Harvard lost 3–0) was attended by 14,000 spectators, including Secretary of War William Howard Taft, a Yale alumnus who had unofficially been named the Republican nominee for president only days earlier.

 The two teams became conference rivals in the Eastern Intercollegiate Baseball League after Harvard joined for the 1933 season.
 Both teams were competitive in the league– Harvard won 21 titles, while Yale won 10.
 The teams finished 1–2 in the league standings five times (1937, 1947, 1955, 1980, and 1984).
 In 1980, the two teams met in the EIBL tiebreaker with an NCAA tournament bid at stake; Harvard swept Yale in two games, 11–3 and 6–2, to advance.

 Since the two teams began competing in the Rolfe Division in 1993, the teams have finished 1–2 in the division standings four times.
 In those four seasons, Yale won the division once (in 1993), while Harvard won it the other three times (1996, 1997, and 1998).